Harsh graduated from NLIU, Bhopal, in 2011. He is the director of LegalEdge Tutorial. He also recently authored The Pearson Guide to the CLAT.

 On requiring external help: In my opinion, bringing more people on board helps in churning out a much better work than working alone.
 However, don’t lose sight of the second point (staying true to the reason) while deciding upon the people to include on your work.

 What does it take to be an entrepreneur?

 Even more than the guts to start and invest, being an entrepreneur involves guts to carry on when the tides aren’t exactly in your favour.
 There are times when even your closest ones don’t really believe you can make it big.
 The self-belief shown during those times can sometimes make all the difference.
 Other than perseverance, here is a list of three most important skills an entrepreneur must possess:

-Not compromising the uncompromisable – Each business has atleast one aspect which CANNOT be compromised, come what may.
+Not compromising – Each business has at least one aspect which cannot be compromised, come what may.
 In coaching industry, this aspect is hiring great faculty.
 Infrastructure, material, other staff, location et al can all be compromised on and a prep centre can still work like charm, only if the quality of teachers is not compromised, though it is never the other way round.
 An entrepreneur should start his venture keeping in mind this uncompromisable aspect of his business.